Ed Mieszkowski

-Edward Thomas Mieszkowski (October 14, 1925 – February 15, 2004) was an American football tackle who played two seasons with the Brooklyn Dodgers of the All-America Football Conference (AAFC).
-He was selected by the Boston Yanks in the seventh round of the 1946 NFL draft.
-He played college football at the University of Notre Dame and attended Tilden High School in Chicago, Illinois.
+Edward Thomas Mieszkowski (October 14, 1925 – February 15, 2004) was an American professional football tackle who played two seasons with the Brooklyn Dodgers of the All-America Football Conference (AAFC).
+He played college football at the University of Notre Dame, and was selected by the Boston Yanks in the seventh round of the 1946 NFL draft.

 Early life

-Mieszkowski participated in high school football and wrestling at Tilden High School.
+Mieszkowski participated in high school football and wrestling at Tilden High School in Chicago, Illinois.

 College career

 Mieszkowski played for the Notre Dame Fighting Irish from 1943 to 1945.
 He played in the 1946 College All-Star Game against the Los Angeles Rams.

 Professional career

-Mieszkowski was selected by the Boston Yanks with the 52nd pick in the 1946 NFL Draft.
+Mieszkowski was selected by the Boston Yanks in the seventh round with the 52nd pick in the 1946 NFL Draft.

 He played in 23 games, starting seven, for the Brooklyn Dodgers from 1946 to 1947.

 Coaching career

 Mieszkowski was a coach at Mt.
 Carmel High School from 1948 to 1954.
 He first served as a coach under head coach Terry Brennan and the team won several city championships.
 He became head coach upon the departure of Brennan and then won several championships.
 Mieszkowski became the line coach at Marquette University in 1956 and spent several years there.